 Caravans and campervan permit holders are entitled to a “pup tent” next to each vehicle – a small tent for children, no bigger than a 2/3 person tent.
 Awnings are also permitted.

+We are no longer taking applications for the 2014 limited mixed camping area, designated for youth groups.
 Unfortunately we may not be able to accommodate everyone.
 Decisions will be made by the end of June.
 If your application is unsuccessful then we will honour the price the tickets were at the time of your application.

 I want to park my caravan/camper van next to my friend.
 Will this be possible?